The Domain of Definition of the L\'evy White Noise: L evy White Noises as Generalized Random Processes

 The theory of generalized random processes was initiated in the 50's independently by I.M.
-Gelfand~\cite{Gelfand1955generalized} and K. It\^o~\cite{Ito1954distributions}.
+Gel'fand~\cite{Gelfand1955generalized} and K. It\^o~\cite{Ito1954distributions}.
 It has the advantage of allowing the construction of a broad class of random processes, including many instances that do not admit a pointwise representation.
-Generalized random processes are typically used as a general framework for the scaling limits of statistical models in conformal field theory~\cite{Abdesselam2013qft,Abdesselam2015towards}, where the continuous-domain limit fields are typically too irregular to admit a pointwise representation~\cite{Camia2015planar,Chelkak2012conformal}.
-The framework also lends itself to the construction of the $d$-dimensional Gaussian white noise, as is exploited in white noise analysis~\cite{Hida1980brownian,Hida2004} or for more general classes of Gaussian processes~\cite{Lodhia2016fractional,Simon1979functional,Walsh1986introduction}.
+Being the probabilistic adaptation of the theory of generalized functions of L. Schwartz, generalized random processes are very flexible, and many finite-dimensional results of probability theory have natural extension to this infinite-dimensional setting~\cite{bierme2017generalized,Cartier1963processus,Fernique1967lois,Ito1984foundations}.
+Generalized random processes have been used as a natural framework for CARMA random processes~\cite{Brockwell2010carma} and CARMA random fields~\cite{berger2019levydriven2,berger2019levydriven}, for the scaling limits of statistical models in quantum field theory~\cite{abdesselam2018towards,Abdesselam2020second,Simon1979functional}, where the continuous-domain limit fields are often too irregular to admit a pointwise representation~\cite{Camia2015planar,Chelkak2012conformal,Furlan2017tightness}.

+The framework also lends itself to the construction of the $d$-dimensional Gaussian white noise, as is exploited in white noise analysis~\cite{Hida1980brownian,Hida2004}, whose goal is to provide an infinite dimensional stochastic calculus.
+The extension of white noise analysis from Gaussian to L\'evy white noises have been investigated deeply~\cite{Oksendal2004white}, in particular to solve SPDEs~\cite{Lokka2004stochastic} driven by L\'evy white noise.
+However, these works mostly deal with second-order L\'evy white noises (or even L\'evy white noises with finite exponential moments), a restriction that we want to avoid.
 More generally, one can describe $d$-dimensional L\'evy white noises---including Gaussian ones---as random elements in the space of generalized functions \cite{GelVil4}.
-We can then study linear stochastic partial differential equations driven by L\'evy white noise, whose solutions are defined as generalized random processes.
-This framework has been applied in signal processing in order to specify stochastic models for sparse signals~\cite{Fageot2014,Unser2014sparse}.
+We can then study linear stochastic partial differential equations driven by a L\'evy white noise, whose solutions are defined as generalized random processes~\cite{aziznejad2018wavelet,Dalang2015Levy,dalang2019random,Fageot2017nterm,hummel2019stochastic,hummel2020sample}.
+This framework has also been applied in signal processing in order to specify stochastic models for sparse signals~\cite{Bostan.etal2013,Unser2014sparse} and images~\cite{Bostan2013map,clarkson2016characteristic,Fageot2015wavelet}.